JulTob/JulTob.github.io/README.md

 # Programming Linguistics

-Development, Test and Integration of Graphic Programming Languages designed for offimatic automation.
+Development, Test and Integration of Diagramatic Programming Languages designed for offimatic automation.

 # Ada